Here is a bit of my story…

 I specialise in working with clients privately and in our sessions I bring together different modalities in response to client’s needs and their wishes.

-The essence of my teaching is to guide you to listen deeply within with kindness and compassion to your own Body Wisdom, to create inner self-trust and confidence to allow you to move forward with ease and joy.
+The essence of my teaching is to guide you to listen deeply within with kindness and compassion to your own Embodied Wisdom, to create inner self-trust and confidence to allow you to move forward with ease and joy.